causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(size: Int64, initElement: (Int64) -> T)
 ```

-Functionality: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) with the specified number of initial elements and initialization function.
+Function: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) with the specified number of initial elements and initialization function.
 The constructor sets the capacity based on the `size` parameter.

 Parameters: